 - Level 2 Certification: This level of certification allows to you be a ride leader and enables us to split up into smaller groups.
 It includes Level 1 training, as well as additional online training and NICA On-The-Bike training.
 You can get your Level 2 by attending the Montana NICA League’s Leaders Summit.
 In addition to getting certified, this is a fantastic opportunity to learn more, get excited about NICA philosophy and culture, and be trained by inspiring experts from NICA National and the Montana NICA League.

-Please contact us (BozemanNICATeam@gmail.com) if you are interested in either of these certification levels or have questions.
+Please PLEASE sign-up HERE if you are interested in either of these certification levels in order to coach with our team or reach out if have questions.

 Not a rider?
 No problem!
 We have plenty of other ways for you to be involved.
 Here are some possible roles, but we’re open to suggestions that may take advantage of your particular talent!